Aslam Baloch

-Aslam Baloch (1975 – 25 December 2018), also known as Achu (alternatively spelled Achoo and Achou), was a senior terrorist commander and founding leader of a splinter fraction of the Balochistan Liberation Army.
-He was the architect of the Majeed Brigade, a suicide squad responsible for several high-profile terrorist attacks.
+Aslam Baloch (1975–25 December 2018), also known as Aslam Achu (alternatively spelled Achoo and Achou), was a Baloch soldier.
+He was the founder of BLA-Achu, a splinter faction of the Balochistan Liberation Army, which is involved in the Baloch Independence Movement.
+He was the architect of BLA's Majeed Brigade, a suicide squad responsible for several high-profile attacks in Pakistan.
+Baloch was killed in a targeted suicide bombing in Ayno Maina, Kandahar, Afghanistan on 25 December 2018.

-A key figure in the Baloch separatist insurgency, Baloch spent decades engaged in terrorism, advocating for Baloch nationalism and independence.
-At the time of his death, he was based in Ayno Maina, Kandahar, Afghanistan, where he was killed in a targeted suicide bombing on 25 December 2018.

 Early life and education

-Aslam Baloch, born Takari Mohammad Aslam in 1975 in Quetta, Balochistan, Pakistan, was raised in an urban, non-tribal setting by his father, Raheem Dad, a member of the Dehwar clan.
-This background distinguished him from the traditional Baloch tribal elite.
+Aslam Baloch, born Takari Mohammad Aslam in 1975 in Quetta, Balochistan, Pakistan, to Raheem Dad, a member of the Dehwar clan.
 He received his early education at the Special High School in Quetta.

 During his teenage years in the early 1990s, Aslam became engaged in Baloch nationalist circles.
-He was deeply influenced by the veteran nationalist leader Khair Bakhsh Marri and regularly participated in Marri's "Haq Tawar" study sessions following the latter's return from exile in 1994.
-These intellectual gatherings, focused on social and political discourse, played a formative role in shaping Aslam's ideological trajectory.
-By the mid-1990s, he had fully aligned himself with the Baloch independence movement.
+He was influenced by Baloch separatist leader Khair Bakhsh Marri and participated in Marri's "Haq Tawar" study sessions following the latter's return from exile in 1994.
+By the mid-1990s, he aligned himself with the Baloch Independence Movement.

-Militancy career
+Balochistan Liberation Army

-Aslam's early activism quickly transitioned into armed struggle.
-In the mid-1990s, he was among the young terrorist who helped revive the Balochistan Liberation Army (BLA) which had been dormant since the 1970s.
+In the mid-1990s, he was among the young soldiers who helped revive the Balochistan Liberation Army (BLA) which had been dormant since the 1970s.
 By 1995, he played a role in reorganising and strengthening the BLA's underground network across Balochistan.

 By 2000, when the BLA formally resurfaced to begin a new phase of insurgency, Aslam Baloch was at the forefront.
 He reportedly commanded the BLA's first and largest guerrilla camp in the Bolan area of Balochistan.

 By the mid-2000s, as Pakistan's military crackdown in Balochistan intensified (especially after the 2006 killing of Nawab Akbar Bugti), Aslam remained active in the guerilla campaign.
-In 2006, facing heavy pressure, he led BLA cadres across the border to seek refuge, part of a trend that saw Baloch rebels using sanctuaries in Afghanistan.
+In 2006, facing heavy pressure, he led BLA cadres across the border to seek refuge, part of a trend that saw Baloch soldiers using sanctuaries in Afghanistan.

 By the early 2010s, Aslam emerged as a key commander within the BLA, becoming the operational chief of its hardline faction.
 During this period, internal divisions surfaced between exiled tribal leaders and younger field commanders.
-Aslam "Achu", as he was known, along with fellow commander Bashir Zaib, broke away from the BLA's nominal leader in exile, Hyrbyair Marri, to form a separate faction that operated on the ground.
+Aslam "Achu", as he was known, along with fellow commander Bashir Zaib, broke away from the BLA's nominal leader in exile, Hyrbyair Marri, to form a separate faction, BLA-Achu, that operated on the ground.
 Under his leadership, the organization became more publicly visible.

 He was responsible for establishing an elite unit within the BLA, the Majeed Brigade which was formed in 2010 to conduct suicide attacks on high-value targets.
 As the head of this unit, Aslam oversaw its operations until his death in 2018.